away1205/GG-FINAL/README.md

 ## Helloo

 Welcome to the documentation of the frontend code for the **Tokopedia Play Clone** project.
-This documentation aims to provide you with a comprehensive understanding of the project's frontend structure, technologies used, integration details, architecture, API communication, folder structure, components, and more.

 ## Table of Contents